molecule/molecule.github.io/_post/movies-watched.md

         link: https://www.alternateending.com/2018/03/annihilation-2018.html
     -
         title: Game Night
-        review: I mean....what do you want.
-Jason Bateman and Rachel McAdams (one of the prettiest women alive) are in over their heads.
+        review: It's not great but....what do you want.
+Jason Bateman and Rachel McAdams (one of the prettiest women alive) play characters who are in over their heads.
 I love how the couple seems to actually like and support each other.
 Great cameo by the excellent Chelsea Peretti.
         rating: 2
         link: https://www.alternateending.com/2018/03/game-night-2018.html
     -